zwang695/alexa-skills-list/skills/B01ISJC3V8/README.md

 * *Alexa, start state capitals*

 These are flash cards for teaching the capital cities of the United States.
-Designed for children and U.S. geography buffs.
+Designed for U.S. geography buffs.

 ***